 - Azalea

-These plants benefit from using root growth hormones in powder form, liquid, and even gel form.
+These plants benefit from the use of root growth hormones in powder, liquid, and gel form.
 Interested – Try the Clonex rooting gel at Amazon..

 How Do You Use Rooting Hormone?

-There are a couple of different ways to use this rooting solution product.
-You can choose to use a powder or a liquid form.
+There are a couple of ways to use this rooting solution.
+You can choose either a powder or a liquid.

 Typically, rooting products are available in three strengths: